 |Year 1||Published Jan 2019|

 International students full time

 What we look for in potential students

 *APEL allows an applicant to convert informal learning into certificated learning.
-This is particularly significant where a potential student’s work and life experience has afforded them knowledge, skills and abilities comparable to those in a higher education award.
+This is particularly significant where a potential student’s work and life experience have afforded them knowledge, skills, and abilities comparable to those in a higher education award.

 How do I apply?

 Simply prepare three of your best songs on a SoundCloud playlist.
 Then tell us a little about yourself on our application form.

 Ready to apply? click the "apply now" button in the centre of this page.

 need more guidance? head to our how to apply webpages.

 Whether on the radio or on an application, your songs need to speak for you.
 We’re a popular music course, so we tend to favour songs with the potential to reach a large audience.
 Make sure your songs are sung by somebody who represents them well; a great song can rarely survive an out-of-tune vocal.